Victorio Stainless Steel Steam Canner

 “There are other steam canner designs, one is essentially a boiling water canner with vents in the lid, and our research showed that these worked as well.”
 [3]Dr Barbara Ingham to Randal Oulton.
 24 June 2019.
 Email on file.

-The VKP brand model choices
+The VKP brand model choice

 This model, pictured immediately below, has a shallow bottom, with a really tall lid.
 It’s for steam canning only.
 It is made of aluminum with a wavy “concentric ring” bottom.
 VKP says that it will not work reliably on glass-top because of the bottom (nor on induction stoves because of the material.)